ColtonPowell/c-tools/README.md

   This is a section
   This is a section
   ```
-  - These tools allow you to traverse through the file more quickly by jumping to the nearest end or beginning of a block of text.
-I recommend bindingnext-section to M-n and previous-section to M-p
+  - This tool allows you to navigate more quickly by traversing entire
+blocks of text with a single key.

 ##### resize-window-mode
 A minor mode for resizing the window.